-Before joining UNMC, I worked as the Associate Course Leader for the International College of Music, ICOM, in Kuala Lumpur, as a Lecturer at the University of Northumbria, UK, and as Curriculum Support and Widening Opportunities Manager for Newcastle Music Service.
+Before joining UNM, he worked as the Associate Course Leader for the International College of Music, ICOM, in Kuala Lumpur, as a Lecturer at the University of Northumbria, Sunderland and Newcastle, in the UK, and as the Curriculum Support and Widening Opportunities Manager for Newcastle Music Service.

 Composition, contemporary music, performing arts and new audiences; stage, screen and music technology.